frontendev/recruitment/wordpress/01-weather-shortcode/README.md

 `[finder_weather city="Sydney"]`

-The shortcode will need to display a table with the following information for the entire calendar year:
+The shortcode will need to display a table with the following information for 5 days:

-* Month
-* Monthly average
+* Day
+* Forecast and temperature
-* Change from last Month
+* Change from previous day

+As a stretch goal also include any of the following:

+* UV index
+* Air pollution
+* Humidity

 ### What we want to render